Farewe/invacost/Readme.md

 **The package requires at least R 4.0.0.**

-The package can now be officially installed from CRAN!!!!
+The package can now be officially installed from CRAN.

 ``` r
 # install.packages("devtools")